Bushfire Planning Framework Review 2019 - 2022

 Why is there a bushfire Framework Review 2019 - 2022?

-In 2015, a bushfire reform package was launched in response to planning and building recommendations made by Mick Keelty AO in his review into the 2011 Perth Hills bushfire.
+In 2015, a bushfire reform package was launched in response to planning and building recommendations by Mick Keelty AO in his review into the 2011 Perth Hills bushfire.

 What changes are part of Bushfire Framework Review 2019 - 2022?